skyiron/web/docs/extension-system/_index.md

 [custom component docs]({{< ref "extension-types/custom-components.md" >}})

 You're free to introduce your own extension types within your application code and use the extension registry to query the available ones.
-However, if you have the impression that an important extension type is missing and would be beneficial for the platform, please reach out to us by opening a [GitHub issue](https://github.com/owncloud/web/issues/new/choose).
+However, if you have the impression that an important extension type is missing and would be beneficial for the platform, please reach out to us by opening a [GitHub issue](https://github.com/opencloud-eu/web/issues/new/choose).

 #### Extension Base Configuration

 Any extension is required to define at least an `id` and a `type` in order to fulfill the generic `Extension` interface.

-The `id` is supposed to be unique throughout the ownCloud Web ecosystem.
+The `id` is supposed to be unique throughout the OpenCloud Web ecosystem.
 In order to keep `id`s readable for humans we didn't want to enforce uniqueness through e.g. uuids.
-Instead, we chose to use dot-formatted namespaces like e.g. `com.github.owncloud.web.files.search`.
+Instead, we chose to use dot-formatted namespaces like e.g. `com.github.opencloud-eu.web.files.search`.
 We'd like to encourage you to follow the same format for your own extensions.

 For the `type` you can choose from the ones listed above or define a custom one.